twang1993/PlasmidEvolution/README.md

-# ChromosomeSize
+# Evolution landscape of prokaryotic chromosome/plasmid balance

-This is the repository for the data, codes and figures associated with the manuscript 'Prokaryotic Chromosome Size Drives the Evolution of Selfish Genetic Elements' by Wenzhi Xue, Kaile Yuan, Juken Hong and Teng Wang.
+This is the repository for the data, codes and figures associated with the manuscript 'A resource competition model predicts the evolutionary landscape of prokaryotic chromosome/plasmid balance' by Wenzhi Xue, Juken Hong and Teng Wang.